print("Hello world!")[1] "Hello world!"

 We support two IDEs in the course: RStudio and VS Code.
 I’ll be using RStudio for the early precepts, and VS Code for the later precepts.
 VS Code is a bit more lightweight and extensible, but RStudio has a lot of nice features specifially for R.

-Before going forward, lets install the basic software we need (you should have done this last week!): R and git.
+Before going forward, let’s install the basic software we need (you should have done this last week!): R and git.

 Make sure that you’re able to run basic R code like the following:

-When you accept the assignment, it will create a private repository (only visible to BIO331 staff and yourself) that you can use.
+When you accept the assignment, it will create a global private repository (only visible to BIO331 staff and yourself) that you can use.
 Once you have that repository, you can clone it to your local machine and start working on it.

 For this assignment, you can just create an simple example R file containing some code and text.
 You can then commit and push your changes to the branch you created.